oracle/oracle-db-appdev-monitoring/README.md

 All three exporters (metrics, log, and trace) can be configured in the same file and each is explanined in the corresponding doc pages:

-Metrics Exporter
+[Metrics Exporter][Metrics Exporter]

-Log Exporter
+[Log Exporter][Log Exporter]

-Trace Exporter
+[Trace Exporter][Trace Exporter]

-The old version of the metrics exporter can be found in the branch and the new metrics exporter implementation is backward compatible such that the same configuration can be used.
+The old version of the metrics exporter can be found in the branch and the new metrics exporter implementation is backward compatible such that the same configuration for both database connection and metrics definition can be used.

 ### Build